-Welcome to the training on Interpersonal Youth Violence provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).
+Welcome to the training on Interpersonal Youth Violence provided by the Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip Texas Health Steps providers and other health-care professionals to recognize the manifestations and impact of interpersonal youth violence and employ best practices for screening, counseling, and prevention.

 Texas Health Steps providers and other interested health-care professionals.

 Specific Learning Objectives

 After completing the activities of this module, you will be able to:

 - Describe manifestations and consequences of violence, including bullying, dating violence, sexting, self-injury and suicide.

 - Apply screening, individualized counseling, and prevention strategies that are recommended for use in primary care.

 - Evaluate a health-care provider’s ethical responsibility to respond to an adolescent patient who is a perpetrator or victim of interpersonal violence.